unkcpz/dotfiles/README.md

 - and `sudo pacman -S noto-fonts noto-fonts-cjk noto-fonts-extra`
 - and `tff-hack` for hack-nerd-font in waybar
 - more important `sudo pacman -S ttf-hack-nerd`

+## audio and screen sharing on sway

+- `pipewire` and `wireplumber`, `pwvucontrol` using sway, I need `xdg-desktop-portal-wlr` the desktop portal backend for wlroots.
+- too make x-org based app (zoom for example) working, need `xorg-xwayland`